ErikSundvall/prostate/tasks/0001-prd-prostate-mri-zone-map-widget.md

 ## 7. Technical Considerations

 - Implementation: vanilla Web Component (Custom Elements + Shadow DOM) written in TypeScript (recommended) or modern JavaScript.
 Avoid framework coupling.
-- Build: Rollup or Vite to produce UMD/IIFE (single file) and ESM outputs.
-Include type declarations if using TS.
+ - Implementation: vanilla Web Component (Custom Elements + Shadow DOM) written in TypeScript (recommended) or modern JavaScript.
+Avoid framework coupling.
+ - Build: Use Deno for dependency management, compilation, and bundling.
+Produce an ES module for Deno and an optional small UMD/IIFE for legacy embed if needed.
-- Testing: lightweight unit tests (e.g., Vitest/Jest) for mapping logic, color assignment, and import/export.
+ - Testing: lightweight unit tests (e.g., using Deno's built-in test runner or a minimal test harness) for mapping logic, color assignment, and input validation.
 - Data model accommodates more than three lesions, though typical input includes up to three; UI remains performant with more.
 - Security: no external calls by default; no PHI introduced.
 Data stays in memory unless explicitly exported.
  - License: Apache-2.0.